Download Free Jimmy Carter For The People Book in PDF and EPUB Free Download. You can read online Jimmy Carter For The People and write the review.

 In this autobiography, Jimmy Carter details the youth and experiences that led him to seek the highest office in the land.
 He describes his idyllic childhood, his naval career, his strong Christian underpinnings, and the values of his mother and father.

-The definitive history of the Carter Administration from the man who participated in its surprising number of accomplishments—drawing on his extensive and never-before-seen notes.
+The definitive history of the Carter Administration from a top White House advisor—drawing from his extensive and exclusive notes.
 Stuart Eizenstat was at Jimmy Carter’s side from his political rise in Georgia through four years in the White House, where he served as Chief Domestic Policy Adviser.
-He was directly involved in all domestic and economic decisions as well as in many foreign policy ones.
-Famous for the legal pads he took to every meeting, he draws on more than 5,000 pages of notes and 350 interviews of all the major figures of the time, to write the comprehensive history of an underappreciated president—and to give an intimate view on how the presidency works.
-Eizenstat reveals the grueling negotiations behind Carter’s peace between Israel and Egypt, what led to the return of the Panama Canal, and how Carter made human rights a presidential imperative.
+Famous for the legal pads he took to every meeting, he draws on more than 5,000 pages of notes—and hundreds of interviews with top officials—to write the comprehensive history of this underappreciated president.
+Eizenstat reveals how Carter brokered peace between Israel and Egypt; what led to the return of the Panama Canal, and how Carter made human rights a presidential imperative.
 He follows Carter’s passing of America’s first comprehensive energy policy, and his deregulation of the oil, gas, transportation, and communications industries.
 And he details the creation of the modern vice-presidency.
-Eizenstat also details Carter’s many missteps, including the Iranian Hostage Crisis, because Carter’s desire to do the right thing, not the political thing, often hurt him and alienated Congress.
-His willingness to tackle intractable problems, however, led to major, long-lasting accomplishments.
-This major work of history shows first-hand where Carter succeeded, where he failed, and how he set up many successes of later presidents.
+Eizenstat also details Carter’s many missteps, including the Iranian Hostage Crisis.
+Though Carter idealism sometimes hurt him, his willingness to tackle intractable problems led to major, long-lasting accomplishments.

-In this powerful and personal reflection, a New York Times bestseller, President Jimmy Carter contemplates how faith has sustained him in happiness and disappointment and considers how we may find it in our own lives.
+In this powerful and personal New York Times bestseller, President Jimmy Carter contemplates how faith has sustained him in happiness and disappointment and considers how we may find it in our own lives.
 All his life, President Jimmy Carter has been a courageous exemplar of faith.
 Now he shares the lessons he learned.
 He writes, “The issue of faith arises in almost every area of human existence, so it is important to understand its multiple meanings.
 In this book, my primary goal is to explore the broader meaning of faith, its far-reaching effect on our lives, and its relationship to past, present, and future events in America and around the world.
 The religious aspects of faith are also covered, since this is how the word is most often used, and I have included a description of the ways my faith has guided and sustained me, as well as how it has challenged and driven me to seek a closer and better relationship with people and with God.”
 Quoting eminent Protestant theologians, in Faith President Carter describes his belief in religious freedom, moral politics, and the place of prayer in his daily life.
 He examines faith’s many meanings, he describes how to accept it, live it, how to doubt and find faith again.
 This is a serious and moving reflection from one of America’s most admired and respected citizens.